 The YaST LVM configuration can be reached from the YaST Expert Partitioner (see Section 5.1, "Using the Expert Partitioner") within the Volume Management item in the System View pane.
-The Expert Partitioner allows you to edit and delete existing partitions and create new ones that need to be used with LVM.
+The Expert Partitioner allows you to manage hard disks and partitions, as well as setting up RAID and LVM configurations.

-5.2.1 Create Physical Volume
+5.2.1 Create physical volume